rzinke/RISeR/README.md

 export PYTHONPATH="${PYTHONPATH}:${RISeR_HOME}:${RISeR_HOME}/SupportFunctions"
 ```

 If you are using Windows, it is recommended you set additional environmental variables.

+## EXAMPLES
+Example data sets and launch scripts can be found in the ./Examples folder.
+An example age data set and a formatted plot are in the ExampleAges folder.
+An example displacement data set and corresponding plot are in the ExampleDisplacements folder.
+A simple example for incremental slip rate calculation (i.e., no age or displacement inversions) is found in the SimpleExample folder.
+A more complex example, with overlapping ages and displacement measurements is found in the ComplexExample folder.